Discover picturesque Croatia islands while island hopping

 The island of Brac

-Three places on the Brac Island can be reached from Split by ferry: Bol, Milna and Supetar.
+Three places on the Brac Island can be reached by ferry from Split: Bol, Milna and Supetar.
+This makes the island ideal for island hopping.
 Brac is known for its sandy beaches.
-But there are also sights that are worth visiting.
-The Dragonja Grotto, for example.
+But there are also sights that are worth a visit.
+The Dragonja Cave, for example.
 Or the Dominican monastery in Bol.
-The connoisseurs among you can look forward to good cheese, lamb and fish, which is best washed down with a sip of schnapps or a glass of Bolski Plavac.
-This is what the local wine is called.
+The connoisseurs among you can look forward to good cheese, lamb and fish, which you can wash down with a sip of schnapps or a glass of Bolski Plavac.
+This is the name of the local wine.

 This is a must for a beach holiday on one of the Croatian islands in the suitcase

-• Use our Checklist beach vacation Pack for the suitcase and don't forget anything for your equipment for a beach vacation
+• Definitely use our Checklist beach vacation Pack for the suitcase and don't forget anything for your equipment for a beach vacation

-• There are hiking trails on the islands in Croatia that are worth exploring.
-So think about it good hiking boots and one backpack when packing suitcases.
+• There are also hiking trails on the islands in Croatia that are worth exploring.
+So think good hiking boots and one backpack when packing suitcases.

-• In our hiking checklist you can check whether you have packed everything you need for your hike.
+• With our hiking checklist You can also check whether you have packed everything you need for your hike.

 Hvar